 When items are awarded and payment has been received, regardless of the removal status (removal may or may not have occurred), the successful bidder must submit a written notice to the Sales Contracting Officer within 15 calendar days from the date of payment email notification (the Purchaser’s Receipt).
 If property has been removed and the claim is accepted by the Sales Contracting Officer, the purchaser must maintain the property in its purchased condition and return it at their expense to the location designated by the Sales Contracting Officer or any other federal official.

 Bidders are cautioned to bid only on items they are prepared to pay for and remove in accordance with the online sale terms and conditions of this sale.
-Failure to pay for and remove all awarded items, or all items within a lot within the timeframe specified, could result in termination of the contract.
-The bidder will also be subject to paying liquidated damages.
-The following supersedes Clause No. 9 of the SF 114C.
+Failure to pay for and remove all awarded items, or all items within a lot within the timeframe specified, could result in termination of the contract for default.
+The bidder will also be subject to paying liquidated damages plus applicable interest.

 If you are awarded an item on GSA Auctions℠, you have a responsibility to pay for the item or lot that you were awarded within 2 business days from the date and time the award email notification was sent and promptly remove it within 10 business days from the date and time the award email notification was sent, unless otherwise specified in the contract.
 If you fail to meet either of these two conditions, you will be in violation of the online sale terms and conditions of your contract with the Government and will be considered "in default".